-Any time that your vehicle starts to make a strange noise, you are naturally alarmed.
+Any time that your vehicle starts to make a strange noise, you will naturally be alarmed.
 Some noises are very distinctive and easy to diagnose, but that’s not always the case.
 When a car is making a rattling noise, it can be much more difficult to determine the cause and fix it.

-In this guide, we help you determine where the rattling noise is coming from.
+In this guide, I help you determine where the rattling noise is coming from.
 With this information, it becomes a little easier to determine the possible causes and fixes to your problem, although you still may need to get a professional diagnosis to move forward.

 Where’s the Rattling Noise Coming From?

 Any part of your car that gets loose or breaks is capable of creating a rattling noise.
 That’s why it’s so difficult determining what might have gone wrong simply with this description.
 To further narrow down the problem, you want to know where the rattle is coming from.

 Thankfully, you can narrow down the options by figuring out if the rattling is coming from under the vehicle, under the hood, or inside the car.
 It also helps if you pay attention to when it happens.
 Do you hear the rattle more while accelerating, braking, or during idle?
 With this information, you can dig deeper into the possible causes.